zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    Generated for MQTT publish acknowledgement messages

-   :c: The connection
+   :param c: The connection

-   :is_orig: Direction in which the message was sent
+   :param is_orig: Direction in which the message was sent

-   :msg_id: The id value for the message.
+   :param msg_id: The id value for the message.

 .. zeek:id:: mqtt_pubrec
    :source-code: base/protocols/mqtt/main.zeek 257 266